michael-mszn/RechargeTerminal/README.md

 > sudo mv composer.phar /usr/local/bin/composer
 >

--Go into the backend directory of the project and generate VAPID keys for the push notifications
+- Go into the backend directory of the project and generate VAPID keys for the push notifications
 > php gen-vapid-keys.php

--You will get a Private and Public key output.
+- You will get a Private and Public key output.
 Enter both in your config.php.
 Additionally, go to src > hooks > usePush.ts and enter your Public key there as well.

--Install these extensions:
+- Install these extensions:
 > sudo apt install php-mbstring php-gmp php-bcmath

 Locate your servers php.ini and uncomment these extensions: